warmist/scripts/docs/item.rst

     flood-fill to create a burrow covering an entire cavern layer).

 ``item melt -t weapon -m steel --max-quality 3``
-    Designate all steel weapons whose quality is less than "exceptional" for melting.
+    Designate all steel weapons whose quality is at most superior for melting.

 Options
 -------